 Click the Edit Map Pins button to upload your own icons, or edit any map pins you created from the map pin library.
 You can select from a file on your computer, or drag and drop icons from your image library.
 You can download additional icons online, or create them yourself using an image creator of your choice.

-Any icon that you've added from the map pin library will also be visible here.
+Any icon that you've added from map icon library will also be visible here.

 Step 8: Edit Map Pin icon size